 |Semester 2 Credit Value:||20|

-1. Conduct and report a small scale empirical and/or theoretical study of a management topic.
+1. Conduct and report on a small scale empirical and/or theoretical study of a marketing topic.

 2. To further develop students' understanding of research methods.